kenn/redis-mutex/README.md

 end
 ```

-Note that you need to explicitly call the unlock method unless you don't use the block syntax, and it is recommended to
+Note that you need to explicitly call the unlock method when you don't use the block syntax, and it is recommended to
 put the `unlock` method in the `ensure` clause unless you're sure your code won't raise any exception.

 ```ruby